msgpo/Blocker-database/README.md

-# NoScript Whitelist

-A global domain database for NoScript powered by the community.
+A global domain database for NoScript/uBlock/umatrix powered by the community.

-This project is original designed by [CHEF-KOCH](https://github.com/CHEF-KOCH) and it's under Apache License v2.0 (see [License](https://github.com/CHEF-KOCH/NoScript-Whitelist/blob/master/LICENSE))).
+This project is original designed by [CHEF-KOCH](https://github.com/CHEF-KOCH) and it's under Apache License v2.0 (see [License](https://github.com/CHEF-KOCH/NoScript-Whitelist/blob/master/LICENSE)).

-The goal of this project is to get an _complete_ whitelist for NoScript, in fact it's created due the fact that e.g. Tor Browser temp. enable all domains, personally I don't like this, so this is the reason I created the project.
+The goal of this project is to get an _complete_ whitelist for NoScript/uBlock/uMatrix, in fact it's created due the fact that e.g. Tor Browser temp. enable all domains, personally I don't like this, so this is the reason I created the project.

 uBlock₀ + uBlock₀